 Visiting Student Electives

-Prospective International Visiting MD Students: Please visit https://international.weill.cornell.edu/visiting-international-students
+Prospective International Visiting Students:

 General Information

 Weill Cornell Medical College uses the Visiting Student Learning Opportunities (VSLO) service by the AAMC to receive and process visiting student applications from US-based MD and DO schools.
-To apply, please go to https://students-residents.aamc.org/visiting-student-learning-opportunities/visiting-student-learning-opportunities-vslo and search for Weill Cornell Medicine.
+To apply, please go to https://students-residents.aamc.org/visiting-student-learning-opportunities/visiting-student-learning-opportunities-vslo and search for Weill Cornell.
 Visiting students should not contact departments or course directors regarding the application process.

 The following affiliates have their own visiting student applications and processes: